loochao/mendeley-android-sdk/README.md

 First thing you'll need to do is to create the credentials of a Mendely app.
 The SDK will use these to let the Mendeley server identify your app.

-You can do so by creating one app in the [Mendeley Applications page](http://dev.mendeley.com/myapps.html)
+You can do so by creating a new app in the [Mendeley Applications page](http://dev.mendeley.com/myapps.html)

 For creating Android apps, you will only need the client secret and id.
 The redirect URL won't be used.